Month: March 2020

 • Eliminate duplicated information

-• Remove extra blank spaces that may cause improper sorting
+• Remove extra blank spaces or special characters that may cause improper sorting

 • Check spelling, correct typos, and ensure consistent capitalization